openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 * The Bb REST integration can be enabled / disabled with the `Available` flag in Bb.
 * A good write up of the configuration options for Bb REST applications is [here](https://community.blackboard.com/community/developers/learn/blog/2019/02/12/end-user-access-authorized-to-act-as-user).
 * Since this is in 'beta', adopters that plan to switch from the B2/WS integration to the LTI/REST integration by Q2 2020 are encouraged to try out the new functionality, and along with the functionality mentioned in the 2019.2 Milestone, ensure it will be sufficient for their oEQ / Bb integration user scenarios.
+* If you get an error in oEQ `CacheLoader returned null for key TOKEN.`, confirm your Bb REST Application is configured and available.

 ## Bb Integration Tickets
 [2019.1 Enhancements](https://github.com/apereo/openEQUELLA/issues/598)